MicrosoftDocs/VBA-Docs/excel/Concepts/about-the-powerpivot-model-object-in-excel.md

 ### ModelTableNameChange Object

 An object that represents the old and new name of a table which was renamed in the PPM.
-Table 30 lists the properties of the **ModelTableNameChange** object.
+The following table lists the properties of the **ModelTableNameChange** object.

- **Table 30.
-Properties of the ModelTableNameChange object**

 |**Property**|**Read/Write**|**Type**|**Description**|
 |:-----|:-----|:-----|:-----|